 So…let’s just make sure we’re all on the same page, here — this guy and a hack thriller writer are the public faces of a campaign to pressure online booksellers into removing erotic titles.

 And companies like Amazon and WHSmith are listening to these people why, exactly?
 For that matter, why are publications like the BBC and Metro blithely re-posting his faux outrage without acknowledging that the man is easily as offensive as the content he’s railing against — and that, unlike erotic fiction, his moral shortcomings cause actual harm to actual people?

 It’s a point I find myself coming back to on this blog time and again: the louder someone screeches about other people’s morality, the worse he or she turns out to be in person.

 Amazon might want to re-think whose moral pressures they’re being swayed by, here, and the mainstream news sources covering the story owe their readers an honest assessment of their sources.

 From Madelene Martin: For the record, even if there were no difference between writing about sex for money, and having sex for money (what?)
 I don’t think there’s anything wrong with either.
 In fact, I live in a state and country where prostitution is legal.
-So am I still doing something wrong?
+So am I still doing something wrong by merely writing about it?
 Never mind, don’t bother answering that.